casdoor/casdoor-website/docs/provider/oauth/CustomProvider.md

   After this step, Casdoor will recognize the code parameter in the URL.

 - `Scope` is the scope parameter carried when accessing the `Auth URL`, and you should fill it in as per the custom provider's requirements.

+- `Enable PKCE` controls whether to use Proof Key for Code Exchange (PKCE) when authenticating with your custom provider.
+Some OAuth services require PKCE for security, while others make it optional.
+When enabled, Casdoor automatically includes the necessary `code_challenge` and `code_challenge_method` parameters during authentication.
+Toggle this on if your custom OAuth provider mandates or recommends PKCE.

 - `Token URL` is the API endpoint for obtaining the accessToken.